sajswl/encryptonize-core/documentation/api/api-v2.md

 ## `storage.GetPermissions`

-Returns a list of users with access to the specified `storage.Object`.
+Returns a list of users with access to the specified object.
 This call can fail if the Storage Service cannot reach the auth storage, in which case an error is returned.
 The user has to be authenticated and authorized in order to get the object permissions.